autokitteh/kittehub/hackernews/README.md

 ---
-title: Hackernews Alert with Slack
+title: Hackernews Alert in Slack
 description: A bot that tracks Hacker News articles by topic and sends updates to Slack.
 integrations: ["slack"]
 categories: ["Office Automation"]